 The common issue that sometimes saw eggs hatching with no animation has also reportedly been fixed, meaning that players should no longer miss out on the wonderful feeling of hatching yet another Pidgey.
 Performance reliability has been upgraded, allowing a device to switch networks without the app crashing or stopping updating.

-In an effort to crack down on the amount of bots, scrapers, and cheating their way through the game, Niantic is also making the controversial move to prevent rooted or jailbroken users from playing the game.
+In an effort to crackdown on the number of bots, scrapers, and cheating their way through the game, Niantic is also making the controversial move to prevent rooted or jailbroken users from playing the game.
 It’s unfortunate for those with rooted devices playing the game legit, but since this is how GPS spoofers are cheating — and ruining the game for others — it was a logical move.